Pinegrove (band): Breakthrough and mainstream success (2016–19)

-Recent events (2020–present)
+Later years and hiatus (2020–2023)

 Later that year, the band signed to seminal indie label Rough Trade, based in England, to distribute their next full-length, 2020's Marigold.
 Like its predecessor, Marigold was recorded at Amperland, the band's farmhouse recording studio in Kinderhook.
 The band toured across the U.S. and Europe to support the release, assisted by Lake and Big Thief's Buck Meek.
 Their 2020 touring itinerary was stalled by the COVID-19 pandemic; they were set to perform at several festivals, including Bonnaroo and Governors Ball.
 During the pandemic, the band released Amperland, NY, a dual live album/film that "reimagines" songs throughout the group's discography, recorded live at the Kinderhook home.
 The accompanying film, directed by Kenna Hynes, is adapted from a "surreal" short story by Hall with the band acting out "tall tales".
 The film's premiere screening featured a Q&A with the band moderated by actress Busy Philipps, and benefitted the environmental action group The Sunrise Movement.

 The band's next studio material, 11:11, was released on January 28, 2022.
 It too was recorded in upstate New York, between the Building in Marlboro and at Levon Helm Studios in Woodstock.
 It was co-produced by Skinner and Hall as usual, but the band brought in veteran producer Chris Walla, formerly of Death Cab for Cutie, to mix the album.
 It was preceded by the singles "Orange" and "Alaska".
 The band announced a slew of 2022 tour dates, including a large North American leg and a handful of European dates in the first half of the year.
-In an interview, Hall suggested activity for Pinegrove may slow in the near future; he listed factors such as his interest in graduate school and other members' desire to start families as the rationale.
-"I think that any listeners of Pinegrove can be sure that whenever we have something interesting to contribute [in the future], we will," he said.
+In 2023, the band issued a concert film, Montclair: Pinegrove Live at the Wellmont Theater, recorded the night of their hometown show at the Wellmont Theater a year prior.
+The movie was shot and directed by Brian Paccione.

+The band hinted at a slowdown of activity in the early 2020s, with each of its members pursuing individual callings.
+In April 2023, the band announced that founding drummer Zack Levine would be departing the group.
+Hall posted that the band would exist "on a more casual basis," in what was widely interpreted as a hiatus, with no active plans for performing.
+"Pinegrove is not over, but it seems this era is [...]
+Thanks for coming to see us play through the years," the post read.

+In June 2023, Pinegrove's song "Need 2" gained traction on TikTok.
+This uptick was caused by a user with the handle @garrettlee39 performing a unique dance set to the song, which came to be coined the "Pinegrove shuffle".
+In an interview with Rolling Stone, Hall described the original video as "very strange and mesmerizing".
+He did, however, reiterate that the band's newfound virality would not impact their hiatus: